 Nashville residents go big on Christmas decorations!
-You'll be definitely amazed by houses, lavishly adorned with lights, and lawns, full of inflatables.
-The city also features a few large twinkling lights displays as well as dozens of festive events during the holiday season.
+You'll be amazed by houses lavishly adorned with lights and lawns full of inflatables.
+The city also features a few large twinkling light displays as well as dozens of festive events during the holiday season.

 One of the must-see displays in Nashville is located on the territory of Gaylord Opryland Hotel.
 Starting from mid-November, the hotel becomes a pilgrimage site for local families.
 With over 3 million twinkling lights and a few new displays, A Country Christmas at Gaylord Opryland is definitely the premier destination during the holiday season.
 In addition to miles of light displays, it hosts numerous concerts, shows, movies, and activities like ice-skating and snow tubing.
 Visiting the display, which operates from 4 pm to midnight, is free for the public.

 Enchanting Chad's Winter Wonderland is one of the largest displays in the South.
 The event boasts about 2 million lights and a drive-thru Santa's house where Father Christmas himself is presenting candy canes and taking letters with kids' Christmas wishes.
-The park features a light tunnel, about 90 arches, as well as over 350 various displays such as Nativity Scene, the Christmas Train, and a Dancing Snowman.
+The park features a light tunnel, about 90 arches, as well as over 350 various displays such as a Nativity scene, a Christmas train, and a dancing snowman.